bastiencaillot/mullvadvpn-app/docs/security.md

 * The app does not look at ICMPv6 type and code headers.
 So all ICMPv6 is allowed between the specified IP networks.

+#### Windows deviations
+An additional subset of NDP is permitted in addition to the traffic above:
+* Outgoing to `ff02::1:ff00:0/104` and `fe80::/10`, but only ICMPv6 with type 135 and code 0 (Neighbor solicitation).
+* Outgoing to `fe80::/10`, but only ICMPv6 with type 136 and code 0 (Neighbor advertisement).
+* Incoming from `*`, but only ICMPv6 with type 136 and code 0 (Neighbor advertisement).

 ### Disconnected

 This is the default state that the `mullvad-daemon` starts in when the device boots, unless